System Design Space

 2020s

-Git as foundation for platform operations
+Git as a foundation for platform approaches

 Speed as an architectural requirement